-“C-Carrie…!”
-Frank gurgled out in reply.
-“It’s no joke!
-That’s honestly the date!”
+“C-Carrie…” Frank gurgled out in reply.
+“No joke!
+That’s honestly the date.”
 He repeated it aloud, dispelling any notion that she was misinterpreting things.

 She’d been trying not to think about it.
-After all, she’d sworn revenge on whoever had done it, and then had never been able to find the one responsible.
-Could it be… she’d sworn revenge on herself…??
-No, no, the repercussions of being lost two years in the past were bad enough, without adding that into the mix!
-This had NOT been the sort of time travel she’d envisioned earlier!
+After all, she’d sworn revenge on whoever had done it, yet had never been able to find the one responsible.
+Could it be… she’d sworn revenge on herself?

 Carrie released Frank’s shirt and started shaking.
 She hadn’t cried about her mother in over two years – or, what, half an hour ago depending on your point of view? – but now, for some reason, she couldn’t stop a tear from trickling down her face.
 Which just upset her even more, what with Frank being here… and that made her cry more.

 God, this had to be a dream.
 This wasn’t really happening.
 She refused to believe that this was happening!

 Frank found he could only stare as the blonde started sniffling.
 He didn’t know Carrie Waterson that well.
 Oh sure, they had been in some of the same junior high classes, but given his predisposition for the library and Carrie’s for the gym they had never really interacted.